 The year was 2006.
 I was employed at a small consulting firm.
-The husband-and-wife team of owners was out of the office so one other employee and myself were the only two people in the small, two-story office building on a typically cold, January morning in Denver.
-The other worker – I want to call her Margaret, though I know that isn’t her name – had little in common.
-She was in her fifties, I, in my thirties; she had grown children and small grandchildren, I had neither; she is white, I am black.
+The husband-and-wife team of owners was out of the office so one other employee and I were the only two people in the the suite of the unassuming two-story office building on a typically cold January morning in Denver.
+The other worker, Margaret, and I had little in common.
+She was in her fifties, I, in my thirties; she had been married for decades, I was newly wed; she had grown children and small grandchildren, I had no children; she is white, I am black.
 The singular thing we had in common is that we worked for the same company.

-As someone who ran from controversy and quite frankly, don’t stand sure-footed when handling it today, I am certain that I did not initiate a sure-to-be controversial conversation about race relations in America, but I was in the middle of a tête-à-tête on that very topic with Margaret.
-She made a statement, then I made a statement, then she, and being ill-prepared and exhausted to continue the dialogue, I made an attempt to end it with,
+As someone who ran from controversy and quite frankly, don’t always stand sure-footed when handling it today, I am certain that I did not initiate a sure-to-be controversial conversation about the ever-existing hatred from white Americans toward black Americans, but I found myself in the middle of an exchange on that very topic with Margaret.
+She made a comment trying to disprove it, then I showed her how what she argued was not true.
+She made a second attempt to show me how we’ve reconciled as a nation and I pointed out the flaw in that argument, too.
+Being ill-prepared and too exhausted to continue the dialogue, I made an attempt to end it with,

 “Well, racism is definitely still alive and well in America”, to which Margaret replied, “Well, at least there aren’t lynchings anymore.”

 The year is 2020.
-Yesterday, on May 25, some fifteen years after Margaret assured me that lynchings no longer occur, George Floyd, a black man, was lynched by four white police officers who suspected him of “forgery in progress”, a crime for which the punishment in any state is as minimal as a fine and as severe as imprisonment.
+May 25th, almost fifteen years after Margaret assured me that lynchings no longer occur in this country, George Floyd, a black man, was lynched by four white police officers who suspected him of “forgery in progress”, a crime for which the punishment in any of the fifty states in this union is as minimal as a fine and as severe as imprisonment.

 In not one of the states in this union is the penalty death, much less death by a knee to the neck in the street by men who chose an occupation whose oath is “to protect and serve”.